 SymptomsThe primary symptom is loss of motion in a joint.
 Pain can also be a major symptom.

-DiagnosisThe doctor will ask about your symptoms and medical history.
+DiagnosisYou will be asked about your symptoms and medical history.
 Your joints will be examined for restricted movement and range of motion.
 Images may be taken of your bodily structures.
 This can be done with x-rays .